-David Yeung is the Founder & CEO of Right Treat, and also launched Green Monday, a social venture with the mission to take climate change, food insecurity and public health.
+David Yeung is the Founder & CEO of Right Treat, and also launched Green Monday, a social venture with the mission to tackle climate change, food insecurity and public health.
 His work in the field of sustainability and innovation has earned him the award of “Social Entrepreneur of the Year” by the World Economic Forum and Schwab Foundation.
 Other honors and recognitions include “Ten Outstanding Young Persons Hong Kong,” “50 Most Innovative Companies” and “Idea of the Year.”

 Mr Yeung founded Right Treat, based in Hong Kong, which addresses the sustainability issues caused by the immense consumption of pork in Asia; an estimated 1.29 billion metric tonnes of waste is produced by the Chinese pork industry per year alone.
 Right Treat have labelled pork as “An Industry Overdue for Disruption” and aim to do so with their innovation. vegconomist spoke with Mr Yeung about Omnipork, sustainability, and the recent UN environmental awards which recognised his peers Beyond Meat and Impssible Foods.

 Can you introduce OmniPork, what was the motivation behind your launch?

 My motivation behind founding Green Monday, Green Common and now Omnipork is to shift the world towards a healthier and more sustainable food system.
 Given we are based in Asia, and given Asia has the highest population in the world, we channel our understanding of Asian meat consumption to a product innovation that is not yet available and has the potential to be a game-changer in our market.
 That innovation is called Omnipork.